Eugenio161288/emonitor/README.md

 [back to the contents](#table-of-contents)
 ![Deployment Architecture](./docs/deployment-architecture.svg)

 This picture shows an example of the deployed solution.
-Please use [link](https://erspaproxy.azurewebsites.net) to try solution.
+Please use [link](https://erspaproxy.azurewebsites.net) to try the solution.
 [API Swagger link](https://erbooksonlineapi.azurewebsites.net/swagger) link for Swagger/OpenAPI specification of the hosted API.

 ## Notes and assumptions
 [back to the contents](#table-of-contents)

-- Registration and authorizarion functionality are implemented for demo purposes and contain main idea only. **Multi factor authentication (MFA), password confirmation, duplicated password, Facebook/Google accounts etc. aren't implemented in this solution**
+- Registration and authorization functionality are implemented for demo purposes and contain the main idea only. **Multi factor authentication (MFA), password confirmation, duplicated password, Facebook/Google accounts etc. aren't implemented in this solution**
 - Solution structure.
 To make it easier to take a look in all components I put all projects in one repository.
-For real project client, identity server and API server may be stored in different repositories, because they may be supported by different teams and they are deploed separately
+For real project client, identity server and API server may be stored in different repositories, because they may be supported by different teams and they are deployed separately
 - Connection strings.
-To make it easier for you run solution with real DBs (including test MongoDB instance in cloud) I put connection string for test/develop instnces in source code.
+To make it easier for you run solution with real DBs (including test MongoDB instance in cloud) I put connection string for test/develop instances in source code.
 Hosted [example](https://erspaproxy.azurewebsites.net/) I provided above uses another DB instances.
 For real projects I use [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) or [Vault](https://aws.amazon.com/quickstart/architecture/vault/)/[AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) depending on cloud provider
 - Continuous Integration. **Github actions** is configured for CI in the repository for Demo purpose (and to try it out, because on real projects didn't have a chance using this yet)
 - MongoDB for API DB.
 Document DB is used here for demo purposes only.
-It's possible to implement this technical assessment in different ways, I've choosed NoSQL DB because this task has quite simple data structure, so this example shows that Identity Server and API Server may have own DBs and ever different types of the DBS
+It's possible to implement this technical assessment in different ways, I've chosen NoSQL DB because this task has quite simple data structure, so this example shows that Identity Server and API Server may have own DBs and ever different types of the DBS
 - In-memory clients and API and identity resources.
 To make it easier quickly adding/removing clients or resources for Identity Server, they are stored in memory.
-Because the application shoud be restarted on production after each editing, in real project I'd use DB for this data too.
+Because the application sholud be restarted on production after each editing, in real project I'd use DB for this data too.
 - Docker containers.
 I didn't use docker containers for this task
 - SQL Server DB.
 The SQL Server is used here as an example.
 For real project with familiar data structure I'd look to **MySQL** db too before implementing